NVSL/QuadClass-Resources/labs/Building-The-Quadcopter-Schematic/README.md

 2. You can connect them to pins on the micro controller.
 If you use a digital pin, you can turn them on and off.
 If you use a PWM pin, you can control their brightness.
 In either case, you must size the resistor properly to limit the current through the LED to 8mA (the limit on the per-pin current on your microcontroller).
 3. You connect them to battery power and turn them on and off using a transistor connected to a microcontroller pin.
 Depending on the pin you use, you can turn them on and off or vary their brightness.
 The transistor we use in the motor controller should work fine.
 If you do this, you can drive multiple LEDs with the same transistor and pin.

+If you drive LEDs with a MOSFET, you should include a 10kOhm pull-down resistor to `GND` on the gate of the MOSFET.

 Regardless of which approach you take, you will need to pick out your LED.
 To do this, go to http://digikey.com.
 And enter LED into the search field.
 You'll see a bunch of results.
 Likely candidates for smaller LEDs are to be found under "LED Indication - Discrete," while brighter LEDs can be found under "LED Lighting - White", "LED Lighting - Color".

 You'll note there are a dizzying array of options (at this moment there are over 20,000 different indicator LEDs available).
 Digikey presents you with a decent searching interface.
 Go exploring!
 Things to keep in mind: